Everton sign Demarai Gray for £1.6m after just six months at Bayer Leverkusen

 Former Leicester winger Demarai Gray is back in English football at Everton, with the 25-year-old winger signing a three-year contract with the Toffees after completing a move from Bayer Leverkusen.

-The ex-England U21 international is heading home after spending just six months in Germany.
+The ex-England U21 international is heading home on a deal that Sky Sports claim is worth £1.6 million after spending just six months in Germany.

 He had joined Leverkusen on an 18-month deal during the January transfer window, but has now joined Andros Townsend and Asmir Begovic as new arrival at Goodison Park under Rafa Benitez.